 THAT STOCK HT ANTENNA NEEDS TO BE "IMPROVED."

 Most stock HT antennas are measured at -6db gain - or worse!
-An improved whip will help on RX ... but HT whips are not the solution: For reliable success you really need some gain.
+An improved whip will help on RX ... but HT whips are not the solution: For reliable success with satellites you really need GAIN.
 Some great DIY antenna projects - and other ideas - right here for you!

 You are here!

 Short answer: YES!
 I am working Commander Wiseman in the photo to the right - as he was about 450 miles downrange aboard the ISS.
 My Yaesu FT-60R was turned DOWN to 2W TX power.

 - 1/4 wave 2M fully extended

 - 1/4 wave 440 fully collapsed

 - 1/4 wave 220 4 sections down

 It has a tuned coil/spring which protects your delicate HT antenna connector, and is available with just about any connector.
 The flex coil matching network provides at band center low SWR as well as a +/- 5 MHz band center.
 Length is 4.5" down and 16.5" up.
 NOT the gain for satellites - but a great alternative to stock HT antennas!

 (And the Smiley is HALF the price of the popular Diamond SRH-320a!)